Tax Deducted at Source:

 TDS on Salary Journal Entry

-- Salary is a expense account
+- Salary is an expense account

 - Salary Payable is a liability